-The Federal Emergency Management Agency (FEMA) maintains a full hydrologic model of the Uncompahgre River.
+The Federal Emergency Management Agency (FEMA) maintains a floodplain map of the Uncompander River.
 For this waterway, the flow rates and water surface elevations for each of the return periods studied in the effective model shall be used for design of improvements including site grading and layout as well as channel improvements.
 Additionally, no Development of any kind may be completed within the floodplain boundaries designated by FEMA without a floodplain development permit issued by the Town per Ridgway Municipal Code 6-2.
 Contact the Town for additional floodplain restrictions and requirements.
 FEMA has defined a flood zone for Cottonwood Creek but does not have a model available.